Your Occupational Therapy Salary Guide (2024)

 Bureau of Labor and Statistics (BLS)

 The BLS is a subset of the US Department of Labor.
-That’s the federal agency that keeps tabs on the labor industry.
-It’s considered an independent statistical agency, which is why many people choose to use its data as their primary reference for salaries.
-The BLS does collect data fairly regularly, so you can usually find accurate data from within the last two years or so.
+It’s the federal agency that keeps tabs on the labor industry.
+But it’s considered an independent statistical agency, which is why many people use BLS data as their primary source for salary estimates.
+The BLS does collect data fairly regularly, so you can usually find accurate salary information from within the last two years or so.

 Glassdoor

-Glassdoor is a reputable career platform where job seekers can learn about various companies, read and write reviews for facilities, research interview questions for specific jobs and organizations, and search for jobs.
+Glassdoor is a reputable career platform where job seekers can learn about various companies, read and write reviews for employers, research interview questions for specific jobs and organizations, and search for jobs.

 Salary.com

-Salary.com is another older player in the compensation game, but we’ve noticed that it always tends to give higher numbers than we hear anecdotally.
-And this is across the board, not just for occupational therapy, so I recommend you take this number with a rather large grain of salt.
+Salary.com is another older player in the compensation game, but we’ve noticed that it tends to give higher numbers than we hear anecdotally.
+And this is across the board—not just for occupational therapy.
+So, take this number with a rather large grain of salt.

-I do like that the site gives a clear caveat, noting that pay rates can vary widely based on things like education, certifications, additional skills, and years of experience in the profession.
+The site does provide a clear caveat, noting that pay rates can vary widely based on things like education, certifications, additional skills, and years of experience in the profession.

 Do OTs make a lot of money?

-The term “a lot of money” is relative, and it certainly is based on your frame of reference.
-For example, according to the US Census Bureau annual 2020 salary for male workers was $61,417 and for female workers was $50,982.
-OT salaries, according to our calculations and BLS’ calculations, are significantly higher.
+The term “a lot of money” is relative, and it certainly depends on your frame of reference.
+For example, according to the US Census Bureau, the overall average annual salary was $61,417 for male workers and $50,982 for female workers in 2020.
+OT salaries—according to the data presented above—are significantly higher by comparison.

-That said, when you compare OT salaries to those of radiologists or software engineers, we don’t make a lot of money.
+That said, when you compare OT salaries to those of radiologists or software engineers, you would probably say that we don’t make a lot of money.

-Keep in mind that your salary as an OT is only part of the big financial picture.
-What might feel like a lot of money to someone with no debt might feel like very little when you have over 200k in loans to pay back.
+Keep in mind that your salary as an OT is only one part of the financial big picture.
+What might feel like a lot of money to someone with no debt could feel like very little to an OT with 200k in student loans.

-Generally speaking, OTs do make a lot of money as new graduates, but income doesn’t tend to climb as much, nor as rapidly, as it does in other industries.
+Generally speaking, OTs do make a lot of money as new graduates, but OT income doesn’t tend to climb as much, or as rapidly, as it does in other industries.

 How much can a new grad OT make straight out of school?

-It’s not easy to give a simple answer of what a new OT can make right out of grad school.
-Depending on where you work, the setting you choose, the patient population you treat, the hours and days you work, and how much you negotiate, you can make wildly different salaries.
+There’s no simple answer for what amount of money a new OT can expect to make right out of grad school.
+Depending on where you work, the setting you choose, the patient population you treat, the hours and days you work, and how well you negotiate, you could end up with wildly different entry-level salaries.
+That being said, the AOTA has calculated an estimated salary expectation for fresh OTs.

 According to the AOTA, a new grad OT will earn a median salary of $65,000 per year.

-However, you can certainly make more if you choose a setting like SNF or home health, or especially if you opt to spend some time as a travel OT, which we’ll discuss more below.
+Remember, though, that you can certainly make more if you choose a setting like SNF or home health—or if you spend some time as a travel OT, which we’ll discuss more below.

 Highest paying OT jobs

-Many new OTs are saddled with increasing debt, so it’s no surprise when people are curious to learn about the OT jobs with the highest salaries.
+Many new OTs are saddled with ever-increasing amounts of student debt, so it’s no surprise that they are curious to learn about the OT jobs with the highest salaries.

 According to WebPT’s OT Salary Guide, research and development, home health, and skilled nursing facilities (SNFs) offer the highest pay to OTs.

-Keep in mind that patient population (and their respective payers) will also factor in; for example, Medicare reimbursements rates tend to be higher than Medicaid rates.
+Keep in mind that patient population (and their respective payers) will also factor in.
+For example, Medicare reimbursement rates tend to be higher than Medicaid rates.

 Lowest paying OT jobs

 Similarly, it’s always wise to know which settings and patient populations pay the least.
-While this data was harder to pin down, I have heard anecdotally that settings such as mental health and adult day care tend to offer the lowest compensation.
+While this data was harder to pin down, we know anecdotally that settings such as mental health and adult day care tend to offer the lowest compensation.

-Keep in mind, though, that these settings tend to be highly fulfilling and often lack the productivity pushes you’ll find in other settings.
+Keep in mind, though, that these settings also tend to be highly fulfilling, and they often lack the productivity pressures you’ll find in other settings.

-Can OTs expect to have salary growth across their careers?
+Can OTs expect to have salary growth throughout their careers?

 The short answer is, “sort of.”

 While OTs are often pleased by their higher-than-average starting salaries (compared to peers at the same age), they’re sometimes dismayed by unimpressive raises—or no raises at all.
-This can be very frustrating for OTs with high debt burdens, especially as they watch their friends who didn’t go to graduate school surpass their earnings in several years.
+This can be very frustrating for OTs with high debt burdens, especially as they watch their friends who didn’t go to graduate school surpass their own earnings at some point down the road.

 How do OT salaries compare to PT salaries?

 Comparing BLS average salaries, physical therapists really only earn about $10,050 more per year than OTs, on average.
-Thus, I highly recommend that you pursue the profession that appeals to you the most, especially since factors like educational level, geographic location, and experience level can also impact your earning potential.
+So, we recommend pursuing the profession that appeals to you the most, especially since factors like educational level, geographic location, and experience level can impact your earning potential more than the rehab degree you choose.
 For more information on this, check out our article, OT vs. PT vs. SLP: Your Rehab Therapy Team Explained.

 How can I make more money as an OT?

-One of the reasons you might have come upon this article was to make more money.
+One of the reasons you might have come upon this article was to find out how you can make more money.
 There are plenty of ways to increase your earning potential as an OT.
 Let’s explore some of them.

 Pick a high-paying setting